 Digital Strategist / BBDO

-• Leads insight driven strategies for BBDO Atlanta clients with a digital, mobile, & social focus • Responsible for development of the creative brief and partnering with Creative, Production, Account and Media to ensure all teams stay true to the strategic vision and voice throughout campaign development and rollout. • Translates current trends into marketing applications to help brands stay at the forefront of innovation • Guides the digital activation process from inception through creative execution process to reporting and optimization • Dynamic story-teller and presenter
+• Led insight driven strategies for BBDO Atlanta clients with a digital, mobile, & social focus including AT&T, Bayer Crop Sciences, Blue Cross Blue Shield of Florida, Carter's Babies & Kids, Embassy Suites, Georgia Lottery, Georgia Pacific, ING, New Business, REI & Zoo Atlanta • Responsible for development of the creative brief and partnering with Creative, Production, Account and Media to ensure all teams stay true to the strategic vision and voice throughout campaign development and rollout. • Translates current trends into marketing applications to help brands stay at the forefront of innovation • Guides the digital activation process from inception through creative execution process to reporting and optimization • Dynamic story-teller and presenter

 AT&T National Device Campaigns • Responsible for guiding the strategy, production, and delivery of integrated campaigns including TV, Online, OOH, Pre-Roll, Print, In-Store, Radio, & all Social Media extensions • Developed a national advertising strategy for local AT&T advertising initiatives in the social space with recommended mobile, social and location based tactics • Served as digital trainer for BBDO account and creative as well as traditional AT&T clients